-The physical process can be modelled simply by assuming that after the eruption we start reformation of the accretion disk with a messy atmosphere filling the Roche lobe around the WD.
+The physical process can be modelled simply by assuming that after the eruption we start reformation of the accretion disc with a messy atmosphere filling the Roche lobe around the WD.
 Whether this atmosphere consists of large blobs moving under gravity nearly like solid bodies or is fully turbulent, the momentum in vertical motions will dissipate with each crossing of the orbital plane, since atmospheric elements with opposite momentum will interact.
 We can identify the spectral signature of this turbulent material with the UV-optical spectral energy distribution (SED).
-The variable line components seen in He II are taken as an indication of the blob velocities of order 3000 km s^{-1} (the He II FWZI is $10,000 \text{km s}^{-1}$).
-With the disk formation and clearing out of the WD Roche lobe within 6 days the disk is not necessarily stationary, since the mass inflow may still evolve either from the secondary or from enhanced inflow from the heated atmosphere of the secondary.
-Since orbits closer to the WD mean higher velocities, dissipation of energy and relaxation times will, similarly to an accretion disk, be larger near the WD.
-This scenario provides an update to the simple picture of the formation of an accretion disk by Verbunt (1982) for novae.
+The variable line components seen in He II are taken as an indication of the blob velocities of order 3000 km s $^{-1}$ (the He II FWZI is 10 000 km s $^{-1}$ ).
+With the disc formation and clearing out of the WD Roche lobe within 6 d the disc is not necessarily stationary, since the mass inflow may still evolve either from the secondary or from enhanced inflow from the heated atmosphere of the secondary.
+Since orbits closer to the WD mean higher velocities, dissipation of energy and relaxation times will, similarly to an accretion disc, be larger near the WD.
+This scenario provides an update to the simple picture of the formation of an accretion disc by Verbunt (1982) for novae.